FX v Clinical Director of Central Mental Hospital: Facts of the case

 In this case, F.X. (the respondent in the appeal) is alleged to have brutally assaulted another patient at Tallaght Hospital on 11 May 2010.
 Three days later the respondent was arrested and brought before Tallaght District Court.
 The respondent was initially remanded in Cloverhill Prison, however the presiding doctor, Dr. Moola, deemed him to be mentally unwell, and instead requested he be transferred to the Central Mental Hospital (CMH) in accordance with Section 15 of the Criminal Law (Insanity) Act of 2006 (the 2006 Act).
 The victim died from his injuries on 11 January 2011, and the state subsequently charged the respondent with murder.
-In November 2011, the Mental Health (Criminal) Review Board reviewed FX’s detention in the CMH and decided that he was "appropriately detained there."
+In November 2011, the Mental Health (Criminal) Review Board reviewed F.X.'s detention in the CMH and decided that he was "appropriately detained there."

 Carney J of the Central Criminal Court held that F.X. was unfit to be tried of murder in accordance with Article 4 of the 2006 Act, and requested that he remain under the care of the Central Medical Hospital.

 Application to the High Court

 F.X. made an application to the High Court under Article 40.4.2 of the Irish Constitution, stating that his detention was unconstitutional.
-Article 40.4.2 of the Irish Constitution provides that:"Upon complaint being made by or on behalf of any person to the High Court or any judge thereof alleging that such person is being unlawfully detained, the High Court and any and every judge thereof to whom such complaint is made shall forthwith enquire into the said complaint and may order the person in whose custody such person is detained to produce the body of such person before the High Court on a named day and to certify in writing the grounds of his detention, and the High Court shall, upon the body of such person being produced before that Court and after giving the person in whose custody he is detained an opportunity of justifying the detention, order the release of such person from such detention unless satisfied that he is being detained in accordance with the law."F.X. made the argument that under section 4 of the 2006 Act, that he should have been subject to a two-part process:
+Article 40.4.2 of the Irish Constitution provides that:Upon complaint being made by or on behalf of any person to the High Court or any judge thereof alleging that such person is being unlawfully detained, the High Court and any and every judge thereof to whom such complaint is made shall forthwith enquire into the said complaint and may order the person in whose custody such person is detained to produce the body of such person before the High Court on a named day and to certify in writing the grounds of his detention, and the High Court shall, upon the body of such person being produced before that Court and after giving the person in whose custody he is detained an opportunity of justifying the detention, order the release of such person from such detention unless satisfied that he is being detained in accordance with the law.F.X. made the argument that under section 4 of the 2006 Act, that he should have been subject to a two-part process: